sstadick/crabz/README.md

 `crabz` seems to be about 20-30% faster than pigz.

 This should be apples to apples with the same buffers, number of threads, and compression used.
+This difference persists even when using the other `gzp` backends, including the pure rust impl.
 The round trip md5sums tie out.